-BCVA is an accepted registration endpoint for treatments of retinal diseases, with a generally accepted threshold for clinically meaningful improvement of -0.3 LogMAR (15 letters on an eye chart) in the U.S and -0,2 LogMAR (10 letters) in Europe.
+BCVA is an accepted registration endpoint for treatments of retinal diseases, with a generally accepted threshold for clinically meaningful improvement of -0.3 LogMAR (3 lines or 15 letters on an eye chart) in the U.S and -0,2 LogMAR (2 lines or 10 letters) in Europe.
 At Month 12, this threshold was exceeded in treated, but not untreated eyes, in the overall population, both in adult and pediatric subjects.